 A Growing Health System Challenge

 Frailty is also linked to higher consumption of healthcare resources.
 Of the $220 billion spent on healthcare annually in Canada (11% of GDP), 46% is spent on people over 65 years old, although they are only 16% of the population.
-Canadian seniors account for 40% of acute care services and occupy 85% of acute care beds.
+The operating costs to care for the 7% of Canadians over the age of 65 that are living in long term care homes is $31 billion dollars.

 Older Canadians living with frailty are over-represented in all parts of the healthcare system: primary care, community and residential care, acute care and end-of-life care.
 This growing population is both under-recognized and under-served, challenging the healthcare system to improve the quality and quantity of care delivered.

 Currently, we have little evidence to guide the care of older adults living with frailty.
 We don’t know if current therapies are beneficial or cause harm, are cost-effective or waste scarce healthcare resources.

 As well, the healthcare system is ill equipped to deal with frailty: